charles-waite/ESP32-Matter-Environmental-Sensor/README.md

 **NOTE-TO-SELF**

-*- Add USB wiring steps and info for charger to USB-A plug and USB-A plug to USB-C plug as well as note about using a male to female USB-A extension to allow for programming in-situ.
+- Add USB wiring steps and info for charger to USB-A plug and USB-A plug to USB-C plug as well as note about using a male to female USB-A extension to allow for programming in-situ.
 - Add note about dropping VEML7700 lux sensor support due to dimming range being small and not worth the added complexity.
-It did work though.*
+It did work though.
 ---

 ## 🧠 Future Enhancements